 Lupus is an autoimmune disorder that affects over 1.5 million people in the United States.
 Although lupus can affect both genders, the disease is most prevalent in women, particularly women of color.
 Lupus causes the body to attack healthy cells and tissues, often damaging the joints, kidneys, heart, blood vessels, skin, brain and lungs.
+Contact us online or call us at (636) 493-9058 to learn how we can help.

 No cure for lupus exists currently, but many people with lupus live long, healthy lives when they understand how to best control symptoms, proactively take steps to prevent flare-ups, and develop healthy coping techniques.
 If someone you love receives a diagnosis of lupus, learn all you can about the disease to be better prepared to help provide proper care and support.
 The following information will help you and your loved one understand the disease and how to best manage care.